serrano-s/cse447-wi23/index.md

 ## COVID-19 Safety

-In light of the COVID-19 pandemic and recent surge in cases due to the Omicron variant, and in accordance with [UW guidelines](https://www.washington.edu/coronavirus/), we are implementing the following policies to ensure the safety of our students and instructors to the maximum extent possible:
+In accordance with [UW guidelines](https://www.washington.edu/coronavirus/), we are implementing the following policies to ensure the safety of our students and instructors to the maximum extent possible:

 * **Course instruction** The course will be taught in-person only, following the UW guidelines.
+However, links to recordings of each lecture will be posted on this site by the day following class.

 * **Remote access.** If you are sick or have potentially been exposed to COVID-19, **stay home**!
 While we encourage everyone to attend class in-person when they are well, there will always be a Zoom meeting for the class and there is no penalty for attending remotely.
 Office hours are also available both in-person and over Zoom (by appointment).